-Here is a cold call example from a call that I received from a financial advisor with some analysis on what went well and what he could have done better.
+Here is a cold call example from a call that I received from a financial advisor with some analysis of what went well and what he could have done better.

 What Went Well

-I think the guy on this cold call example did a pretty good job in the area of tone and overall impression that he made.
-This are the qualities that I would say about he gave off in terms of impression:
+I think the guy on this cold call example did a pretty good job in the area of tone and the overall impression that he made.
+These are the qualities that I would say he gave off in terms of impression:

 - He sounded good in terms of tone